Zero-field finite-momentum and field-induced superconductivity in altermagnets

 where now $\xi_{k \sigma}=\xi_{k}+\sigma (t_{\rm am}/2)(\cos(k_x)-\cos(k_y))+\sigma B$ and $\Delta^{Q}_{k}$ is the spin-singlet superconducting order parameter obtained by the self-consistency relation

 with $Q$ being the finite center-of-mass momentum of the Cooper pair.
 For $t_{\rm am} = B = 0$, only zero-momentum ($Q = 0$), or simply BCS pairing, is present, but due to the altermagnetism and a finite magnetic field, we always allow for a finite $Q$.
-Here, we only consider a single $Q$ value and focus on FF phase, where the phase of the superconducting order parameter varies but the amplitude does not vary in real space \footnote{We do not consider the LO phase due to the additional complexity of related charge density waves \cite{Datta19}, but leave such considerations for future work.}.
+Here, we only consider a single $Q$ value and focus on FF phase, where the phase of the superconducting order parameter varies but the amplitude does not \footnote{We do not consider the LO phase due to additional complexity of related charge density waves \cite{Datta19}, as already the FF phase shows that finite-momentum pairing is favorable.
+The total current of the FF phase is still zero, despite the finite $Q$ \cite{Fulde64}.}.
 Incorporating the momentum dependence of $V_{k,k^{\prime}}$ in Eq.~\eqref{eq:int} we can write $\Delta^{Q}_k=\Delta^{Q}_d\eta(k)+\Delta^{Q}_s\gamma(k)$, with $\Delta^{Q}_d$ being the $d$-wave superconducting order parameter and $\Delta^{Q}_s$ being the extended $s$-wave superconducting order parameter \cite{SudboBook}, where both $\Delta^{Q}_{s,d}$ parametrically depending on $Q$.
 We solve the Hamiltonian $H_{\rm {MF}}$ in Eq.~\eqref{eq:Hamilmf} self-consistently using Eq.~\eqref{eq:sc} for fixed $Q$, and then obtain the true ground state by minimizing the ground state energy, $E=\sum_{k,\sigma}\xi_{k \sigma}\langle c^{\dagger}_{k\sigma}c_{k\sigma} \rangle-(\Delta^{Q}_d)^2/V-(\Delta^{Q}_s)^2/V+\mu\rho$, with respect to $Q$.

-In the following we report results for $V=2$ and $\rho=0.6$ on a square lattice of size $1000\times 1000$, a size enough to mimic the thermodynamic limit and capture relevant values of $Q$.
-We have also used other values of $V$ and $\rho$, with not much qualitative difference. $Q$ is a vector with two possible directions in two dimensions.
-We show in the Supplementary Material (SM) \cite{SM} that the ground state energy minima occurs for a uniaxial $Q$ along the $x$-axis and we thus only show results for uniaxial $Q$, setting $Q_x\equiv Q$ for simplicity.
+In the following we report results for $V=2$ and $\rho=0.6$ on a square lattice of size $1000\times 1000$, enough to mimic the thermodynamic limit and capture relevant values of $Q$.
+Other values of $V$ and $\rho$ give no qualitative difference, see Supplementary Material (SM) \cite{SM}. $Q$ is a vector with two possible directions in two dimensions.
+We show in the SM \cite{SM} that the ground state energy minima occurs for a uniaxial $Q$ along the $x$-axis and we thus only show results for uniaxial $Q$, setting $Q_x\equiv Q$ for simplicity.
 We further find that $\Delta^{Q}_s$ is very small compared to $\Delta^{Q}_d$ for all investigated parameters, thus we only report values for $\Delta^{Q}_d$.

 {\it{Results.}}--- We first show in Fig.~\ref{fig:phasediagram} the ground state phase diagram obtained by varying $B$ and $t_{\rm am}$, for a range of realistic strengths \cite{Smejkal22}.
 The phase diagram broadly consists of three different phases: BCS phase (green), finite-momentum FF phase (gray), and normal phase with no superconductivity (white).
 Here, we characterize the BCS phase as when the ground state energy for $Q=0$ is the lowest, while for the FF phase a $Q \ne 0$ has the lowest energy.
 For comparison we report the same phase diagram for conventional $s$-wave superconductivity in the SM \cite{SM}.